Admissions Policies: Transfer Students and Transfer Credits

 Undergraduate transfer credit policies

 Credits considered for transfer to UWL must have been earned at regionally accredited institutions, e.g., Higher Learning Commission/North Central Association.
 Transfer credit is allowed for appropriate college-level courses completed at four-year colleges and universities as well as from two-year colleges and vocational/technical schools with accredited college parallel programs.
 Credits in vocational/technical programs other than college parallel programs will not transfer to this university.
-(See WTCS transfer policy.)
+(See WTCS transfer policy below.)
 Military service school credit may be granted in transfer based upon recommendations of the American Council on Education.
 Credits also may be transferred from examination programs such as the Advanced Placement Program (AP), the College Level Entrance Program (CLEP), or the International Baccalaureate program (IB).

 When credits are transferred and accepted, they are recorded in terms of UWL courses.
 The student’s record shows courses, grades, and credits; however, only credits are used.
 Grades and/or grade points are not generally transferred.
 Exceptions to this policy are necessary for admission into certain programs/majors.
 The cumulative grade point average of each UWL student is determined only by credits and grades earned in residence at the university.

 If a student is currently enrolled at UWL and intends to take course work elsewhere either in a summer term or during an academic year, the student must secure approval in advance of enrollment at other institutions for course work to be taken for transfer to this university.
 The student should see the academic services director in the dean’s office of the school/college in which he or she is enrolled and complete an "Off-Campus Permit" form, which is used to secure approval to transfer credits from other institutions.
 Students planning to transfer UWL credits to other universities should check with the receiving institution regarding the transferability of credit.